starstormhun/StarPlugins/README.md

 1. Install the latest build of [BepInEx](https://github.com/BepInEx/BepInEx/releases)
 2. Download the latest release for your game from [the releases page](../../releases)
 3. Plugin dlls go to `BepInEx/plugins` (or a subfolder thereof)
+4. Patchers (currently only Shadow Patcher) go to `BepInEx/patchers`

 ## Plugins